The Premium Tax Credit

 For any tax year, if you receive advance credit payments in any amount or if you plan to claim the premium tax credit, you must file a federal income tax return for that year.

-If you choose to get it now: When you file your 2014 tax return in 2015, you will subtract the total advance payments you received during the year from the amount of the premium tax credit calculated on your tax return.
+If you choose to get it now: When you file your tax return, you will subtract the total advance payments you received during the year from the amount of the premium tax credit calculated on your tax return.
 If the premium tax credit computed on the return is more than the advance payments made on your behalf during the year, the difference will increase your refund or lower the amount of tax you owe.
 If the advance credit payments are more than the premium tax credit, the difference will increase the amount you owe and result in either a smaller refund or a balance due.

 More detailed information about the credit is available in our Questions and Answers.

 The Department of the Treasury and the IRS issued the following legal guidance related to the premium tax credit:

 - Final regulations on the rules for individuals who enroll in qualified health plans through Marketplaces and claim the premium tax credit.

 - Final regulations on the premium tax credit affordability test for related individuals.

 - Proposed regulations on determining minimum value of eligible employer-sponsored plans and other rules regarding the premium tax credit.

 - Notice 2013-41 on determining whether or when individuals are considered eligible for coverage under certain Medicaid, Medicare, CHIP, TRICARE, student health or state high risk pool programs.